 The Department of Communication is thus well-positioned to enter into interdisciplinary collaborations on topics that are essential in a digital society - for example. discussions about ethics, algorithms, fake news, freedom of speech, AI, information rights, datafication and censorship - and the department will focus on all institutions of media, culture, education and information in society.
 It will be a broad-based department dealing with significant societal problems and challenges, and the department will be well equipped to undertake research across traditional disciplinary boundaries.

-The Department of Communication offers a broad range of educational programmes: BA and MA in Philosophy, BA and MA in Philosophy, BA and MAin Rhetoric, BA and MA in Educational Science, BA and MA in Film and Media Studies, BA and MA in Communication and IT, BA in Information Studies (with specializations in 'Information and IT' and 'Archives, Libraries and Museums'), MA in Information Science and Cultural Communication, and MA in Cognition & Communication.
+The Department of Communication offers a broad range of educational programmes: BA and MA in Philosophy, BA and MA in Philosophy, BA and MAin Rhetoric, BA and MA in Educational Science, BA and MA in Film and Media Studies, BA and MA in Communication and IT, BA in Information Studies (with specializations in 'Information and IT' and 'Archives, Libraries and Museums'), MSc in Information Science and Cultural Communication, and MA in Cognition & Communication.